MF 212 : The art of pricing items for sale on Poshmark

 Part 1: A new podcast to kick old habits

 It’s hard to believe but I haven’t had a chance to talk about my new podcast series!
-If you listened to episode 200, you’ll know that I’m currently penning my first book with my friend and former Star Trek: New Voyages co-star Andy Bray.
+If you listened to episode 200, you’ll know that I’m currently penning my first book with my friend and former co-star.
 We’ve been working on it for over a year and a half and are doing final edits with our editor Megan Prikhodko.
-In preparation for the book launch and to introduce Trek fans to our book, we decided to launch a companion podcast series called Making Fake Star Trek.
+In preparation for the book launch and to introduce Trek fans to our book, we decided to launch a companion podcast series.

 In a future mini-series, we’ll talk about podcasting.
 As with Poshmark, I’ll break down the steps to move you forward, one step at a time.
 Now that I’m doing two shows, I’ll have that much more insights to share with you.